Homing through Reinforcement Learning: Model

 here, the \textit{arg\,min} operator returns the action \(a(t)\) that yields the minimum Q-value among all available actions in state \(s(t)\).
 The \(\varepsilon\)-greedy strategy promotes a balance between exploration and exploitation \cite{reddy2016infomax}: with probability \(\varepsilon\), the agent explores by selecting a random action, while with probability \(1 - \varepsilon\), it exploits its learned knowledge by choosing the action that minimizes the expected cost.
 Once an action is chosen, the agent updates its orientation accordingly:

 where \(D_r\) is the rotational diffusion strength and \(\zeta\) is a uniformly distributed random variable in the interval \([-\pi/2, \pi/2]\).
 The bounded range ensures that exploration remains symmetric and moderate, avoiding unrealistic large angle fluctuations within a single update.
 Both $\theta(t)$ and $\theta{(t+\Delta t)}$ are defined with respect to the instantaneous home direction, and $\theta{(t+\Delta t)} = 0$ denotes perfect alignment towards home.
-Physically, the alignment action ($a(t) = 1$) corresponds to a deterministic corrective turn, steering the agent directly towards home location while the exploratory action ($a(t) = 2$) represents stochastic angular fluctuations.
+The action $a(t)=1$ represents a situation in which the particle actively corrects its orientation and aligns itself with the target after a phase of exploratory motion.
+In this sense, the reset of $\theta(t+\Delta t)$ to zero should be viewed as a minimal and effective description of such reorientation processes, where instead of modeling a gradual turning, the system instantaneously aligns with the target direction.
+In contrast, the exploratory action ($a(t)=2$) represents stochastic angular fluctuations corresponding to situations where the signal is weak relative to noise and the agent explores different directions through random reorientation.
+Such behavior is commonly observed in run and tumble dynamics of bacteria, where motion consists of alternating phases of exploration (runs) and sudden reorientation events (tumbles), during which the direction of motion is rapidly changed \cite{semwal2024dynamics,zamora2024exploring}.
+Similarly, in animal navigation and chemotaxis, organisms often perform intermittent corrections to align with a target or gradient.

 After updating orientation, the agent’s position is advanced using a kinematic rule:

 where $\mathbf{r}{(t)}=(x(t),\, y(t))$ and $\hat{\mathbf{n}}{(t+\Delta t)}=(\cos\theta{(t+\Delta t)},\, \sin\theta{(t+\Delta t)})$ is the unit vector in the direction of motion, \(v_0 \) is the agent’s constant speed and \(\Delta t\) is the discrete time step.